Using technology and processes to address the retail sector’s asset management challenges

 Massmart had the vision to digitalise facility and asset management processes, increase control over cost, and increase efficiencies.
 Pragma was contracted to implement the On Key EAM system and streamline the workflow process to simplify facilities and assets management.

 A Pragma partnership is more than just an outsourced solution.
-Contact Pragma on www.pragmaworld.net/sectors/retail for more about maintenance management for the retail industry.
+Speak to one of our retail specialists for more about maintenance management for the retail industry.